theNorstroem/furoc/README.md

 The `furoc` "compiler" is a generator tool similar to `protoc`.

+### When furoc and when protoc?
+- The furo specs can translate to *.proto and vice versa.
+When you already have protoc plugins, use them.
+- The furo specs have a much higher information density then the proto specs have.
+For generating ui components with furoc-gen-u33e, proto is not enough.
+- Furoc does not stop on an incomplete import chain.
+If you need this, use protoc before furoc.
+- Using furoc and protoc in combination gives you a lot of advantages, furoc plugins are easier to write,...

 ## Usage
 You can configure the arguments in your .spectools file or give the arguments in the cli.